TylerMG26/tyler_garrett.github.io/_pages/about.md

 ---

 ![Mission Control](/images/mcc_jsc.jpg){:.align-right width="400px"}
+I'm a researcher and engineer passionate about solving complex problems with innovative solutions.

-I'm a PhD Candidate at the University of Pittsburgh studying Electrical & Computer Engineering.
+I received my PhD from the University of Pittsburgh where I studied studied Electrical & Computer Engineering.

-My research interests are fault-tolerant computing, reliable machine learning, and computer architecture.
+My research interests are fault-tolerant computing, reliable machine learning, computer architecture, and radiation effects on complex devices.

 "There is only one way to learn.
 It’s through action.
 Everything you need to know you have learned through your journey.”
 -Paulo Coelho, The Alchemist